Skip to main content

 The Impact of Exercise on Peptide Signaling

 The type, intensity, and frequency of exercise should be tailored to your specific goals and peptide protocol.
 For example, resistance training is particularly effective at stimulating muscle protein synthesis and can work synergistically with peptides that promote muscle growth.
-Cardiovascular exercise, on the other hand, can and enhance the metabolic benefits of peptides aimed at fat loss.
+Cardiovascular exercise, on the other hand, can improve insulin sensitivity and enhance the metabolic benefits of peptides aimed at fat loss.

 • Resistance Training ∞ This form of exercise creates microscopic tears in muscle fibers, which then stimulates a repair and growth process.
 Peptides that enhance growth hormone release can amplify this process, leading to greater gains in muscle mass and strength.